subsquid/docs/docs/tutorials/parquet-file-store.md

 ```
 The other one is that this project is more involved and is, in fact, using ten different tables instead of one.

-It's advised to define these tables in a separate file.
+It's advisable to define these tables in a separate file.
 The original project has them under `src/tables.ts`.
 The syntax is pretty much the same as for the CSV tables, except now the `Table`, `Column`, and `Types` classes are imported from the `@subsquid/file-store-parquet` library.
 A special note to the new `Compression` class, which, as the name implies, configures the parquet file's compression on a per-column or file-wide basis.

 Here's an example: